alexribeirofaria/prj-despesas-pessoais/README.md

 ## Application in Production

+This project can be access at [Production API Restful Despesas Pessoais](https://alexfariakof.com).

+## Swagger Documentation in Production

 This project can be access at [Production API Restful Despesas Pessoais](https://alexfariakof.com/swagger).

 ## Application in Development

+This project can be access at [Development API Restful Despesas Pessoais](https://alexfariakof.com:42535).

+## Swagger Documentation in Development

 This project can be access at [Development API Restful Despesas Pessoais](https://alexfariakof.com:42535/swagger).